Generic Name: Methylphenidate Transdermal System (meth il FEN i date)

 - Heart attacks, strokes, and sudden deaths have happened in adults taking Daytrana (methylphenidate transdermal system).
-Sudden deaths have also happened in children with very bad heart problems or heart defects.
-Call your doctor right away if you have a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, drooping on 1 side of the face, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.
+Sudden deaths have also happened in children with some heart problems or heart defects.
+Call your doctor right away if you have a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

 - You may have some heart tests before starting Daytrana (methylphenidate transdermal system).
 Talk with your doctor.

 - Check blood pressure and heart rate as the doctor has told you.
 Talk with the doctor.

 - This medicine may raise the chance of seizures in some people, including people who have had seizures in the past.
 Talk to your doctor to see if you have a greater chance of seizures while taking Daytrana (methylphenidate transdermal system).

 - Avoid drinking alcohol while taking Daytrana (methylphenidate transdermal system).

 - Avoid use of heat sources (such as sunlamps, tanning beds, heating pads, electric blankets, heat lamps, saunas, hot tubs, heated waterbeds).
 Avoid long, hot baths or sunbathing.
 Your temperature may rise and cause too much drug to pass into your body.